-Vitamin D is crucial for keeping your body healthy.
+Foods that are high in vitamin D are crucial for keeping your body healthy.

-The best known way to get your daily dose is through sunlight, but that’s not always easy to come by in the UK.
+The best known way to get your daily dose is through sunlight, but that’s not always easy to come as the nights start drawing in.
 So how much vitamin D do you really need, and which foods could help you to top up?

 Why do you need vitamin D?